canro91/canro91.github.io/_posts/2025-04-30-WritingMyths.md

 ## 5. I'm not good at explaining things

 If you're a coder, you are already good at explaining things.
 Coding is explaining things to a computer.
 Try to do the same in writing.
 Don't try to write like a "writer," share an algorithm.
+[Start by writing TIL Posts]({% post_url 2025-04-10-TilPosts %})

 ## 6. I don't have anything to share